-The data compilation phase of this project was completed in December 2017 by RSD personnel and accomplished in two phases: Automated extraction from TopoBathy lidar and manual extraction using digital stereo imagery.
+The data compilation phase of this project was completed in May 2019 by RSD personnel and accomplished in two phases: Automated extraction from TopoBathy lidar and manual extraction using digital stereo imagery.

-- 1) Lidar Shoreline approach: MHW and MLLW shoreline vectors (in shapefile format) were delineated using the DEMs discussed above with a Raster-to-Vector (R2V) script implemented within ESRI ArcGIS 10.1 software.
-Subsequently, the April 2016 ortho imagery was used to review, edit, and attribute the lidar shoreline vectors.
+- 1) Lidar Shoreline approach: MHW and MLLW shoreline vectors (in shapefile format) were delineated using the DEMs discussed above with a Raster-to-Vector (R2V) script implemented within Esri's ArcGIS (ver.
+10.5.1) software.
+Subsequently, the February 2017 ortho imagery was used to review, edit, and attribute the lidar shoreline vectors.
 Feature attribution was assigned in compliance with the Coastal Cartographic Object Attribute Source Table (C-COAST), which provides the definition and attribution scheme for the full range of cartographic features pertinent to the CMP.
 The lidar-derived shoreline data were limited to terrain features at the land/water interface.
-As stated above, the lidar-derived MHW and MLLW features meet horizontal accuracies at the 95% confidence level of 2.3 meters and 2.5 meters respectively. - 2) Manual Compilation approach: The MHW ("Shoreline") and MLLW ("Contour") lidarextracted shape files were then reviewed and additional features significant to nautical charting, such as engineered, elevated features, bulkheads, piers, bridges, landmarks, etc., were compiled by RSD personnel using stereoscopic imagery using the Feature Extraction software module within SOCET SET (version 5.6.0).
+As stated above, the lidar-derived MHW and MLLW features meet horizontal accuracies at the 95% confidence level of 2.2 and 2.3 meters respectively. - 2) Manual Compilation approach: The MHW ("Shoreline") and MLLW ("Contour") lidar-extracted shape files were then reviewed and additional features significant to nautical charting, such as engineered, elevated features, bulkheads, piers, bridges, landmarks, etc., were compiled by RSD personnel using stereoscopic imagery using the Feature Extraction software module within SOCET SET (ver.
+5.6).
 Selected features were further modified with additional descriptive information to refine general classification.
-All shapefiles were integrated into a single GC using ESRI ArcGIS 10.1 software.
-Cartographic features compiled from the stereo imagery meet a horizontal accuracy of 1.4 meters at the 95% confidence level - derived by doubling the horizontal uncertainty computed using the EO-TPU tool discussed above.
+All shapefiles were integrated into a single GC using Esri's ArcGIS software.
+Cartographic features compiled from the stereo imagery were compiled to meet a horizontal accuracy of 0.8 meters at the 95% confidence level.
+This predicted accuracy of compiled well-defined points was derived by doubling the horizontal uncertainty computed using the EO-TPU tool discussed above.